 Hope everyone is doing well!

-We’ll start this episode with President Biden naming the country’s two biggest national security threats, then, we’ll move on to the following:
+We’ll start this episode with the latest news about China, and there’s two big pieces of news from there.
+Then, we’ll move on to the following:

-And, as always, end with our motivation and wisdom section.
+And, as always, we’ll end with our motivation and wisdom section.

 From the story: